jenlith/Chess-AIRL/Meeting Minutes.md

 		- Next meeting

 5. Individual work before our next meeting
 	1. Both Research similar projects/solutions and identify how they accomplish the constituent project elements; how is our project different?
-Track work; develop items for next meeting Coming up with users Coming up with specifications Which project parts would we like to prioritise, which are later developments
+		1. Track work; develop items for next meeting
+		2. Coming up with users
+		3. Coming up with specifications
+		4. Which project parts would we like to prioritise, which are later developments
+	3. Ryan
-	2. Ryan User stories: Expert, Bullet, Novice, Puzzle, Offline; Add research links to Links doc
+		1. User stories: Expert, Bullet, Novice, Puzzle, Offline
+		2. Add research links to Links doc
+	4. Jen
+		1. Migrate minutes to Obsidian and GitHub
+		2. Research offline chess engines
-	3. Jen Migrate minutes to Obsidian and GitHub; Research offline chess engines; Write stories for users: Average, Puzzle, Offline
+		3. Write stories for users: Average, Puzzle, Offline

 6. Next meeting (Feb 11th else Reading Week)
 	1. Merge user stories